Bubble velocities in local equilibrium from a pseudopotential: Exact treatment vs pseudopotential method

 To obtain the exact physical solutions, as an alternative to the pseudopotential method, we solve the scalar equation of motion with \texttt{Mathematica}, imposing the required boundary conditions at large $|z|$, chosen to be much larger than the typical wall width.
-The latter is of the order of the inverse of the typical mass-scale in the broken phase; in practice, we find that $z_\text{max} \in [25/m_W,50/m_W]$ allows to find solutions that satisfy the desired boundary conditions with good numerical accuracy.
-The left plot in Fig.~\ref{fig:physical_vs_approx} illustrates the relative difference $\Delta v_w /v_\text{exact}$, with $\Delta v_w = |v_{\text{pseudo}}-v_{\text{exact}}|$, between the physical wall velocities $v_{\text{pseudo}}$ obtained from the pseudopotential method and the exact values $v_\text{exact}$ extracted from solving the scalar equation of motion.
-This difference is very small in both the deflagration and detonation regimes, demonstrating that the pseudopotential approach provides accurate wall velocity solutions at the sub-percent level.
-The small discrepancy is expected to originate from the $h^\prime$-dependence of the temperature, which is ignored in the pseudopotential method.
-This is shown in the right plot of Fig.~\ref{fig:physical_vs_approx}, where the relative difference $\Delta{T}/T(h,h^\prime)$, with $\Delta{T} = |T(h,h^\prime)-T(h,0)|$, is depicted along the full bubble wall profile for $\lambda_{HS}=0.85$.
-The function peaks at the position of the bubble wall and almost vanishes away from it.
-The relative deviation in the temperature remains below the per mille level.
-The small relative impact can be further investigated by solving Eqs.~\eqref{eq:wall_profile_equation} analytically for $T(h,h^\prime)$.
-It reveals a quadratic, but no linear dependence, on $h^\prime$.
-Thus the second term of the expansion
+The latter is of the order of the inverse of the typical mass-scale in the broken phase; in practice, we find that $z_\text{max} \in [12/m_W,50/m_W]$ allows to find solutions that satisfy the desired boundary conditions with good numerical accuracy.